cgen101/ZIS-Toolkit-AudioGen/Audio-Generation/README.md

 * *newAudioJob.m* - **a main function** altered main function to include only relevant work for SoundProof (SPF) [4].
 * *RunAudioJob.m* - a script to run newAudioJob.m for all pairs of files (colocated and non-colocated files), to demonstrate a pairing attempts between all audio files in the Car scenario.
 * *RunAudioJob-manual.m* - a script to run newAudioJob.m twice  with 2 pairs of files (colocated and non-colocated), to demonstrate a pairing attempts between a colocated and non-colocated device in the Car scenario.
+* *RunTest.m* - a script to run newAudioJob.m for all pairs of files (colocated and non-colocated files) a specified amount of times and observe error rates
 * *determine-colocation.py* - a script to simulate pairing between devices based on their similarity score.

 ##### Unaltered files copied from Schemes > audio